gabovailati/credit-card-tokenisation-simulator/README.md

-# Credit Card Tokenization Simulator
+# Credit Card Tokenisation Simulator

 ## Project Overview
-This repository contains a Flask-based API that simulates the credit card tokenization process.
+This repository contains a Flask-based API that simulates the credit card tokenisation process.
 It is an educational tool to demonstrate generating and validating tokenized credit card transactions, involving a mock bank server, a mobile payment platform interface, and a merchant's point-of-sale system.

 ## Features
 - **Credit Card Generation**: Generate mock credit card details.